shopware/docs/products/digital-sales-rooms/best-practices/app-deployment/aws.md

 # Deploy with AWS Amplify

-In this chapter you will learn how to deploy the frontend source code to [AWS Amplify](https://aws.amazon.com/amplify/).
+In this chapter, you will learn how to deploy the frontend source code to [AWS Amplify](https://aws.amazon.com/amplify/).

 ## Prerequisites